caperneoignis/LearningLockerDockerImage/README.md

 # Docker Image commands

 The purpose of this image is to be able to run Learning Locker V2 in a docker image.
 You can use the included MongoDB and Redis servers in the image, or set your own through -e.
-So if you want persistant data you can use and external Mongo database or for pure testing just use the interal.
-I would not recommend using volume to the data directory of Mongo or Redis since permissions and the such may get wonky in that host directory.
+So if you want persistent data you can use an external Mongo database or for pure testing just use the interal.
+I have setup volume for the MongoDB, however, I have not fully tested it long term.

 If you run Mongo externally, ensure you set the database to learninglocker_v2, Redis DB can be changed from 0 to whatever using ' -e REDIS_DB=1 ' .